Let's get started

 To begin setup, go to setup.glowforge.com

-If you are using a phone or other device that can access the internet through the cellular network, put it in airplane mode.
+If you are using a phone or other device that can access the internet through the cellular network, turn on airplane mode.
 Otherwise, it will use the cellular network, and won’t communicate with your Glowforge in the next step.

 Your Glowforge is now broadcasting a special Wi-Fi channel so you can connect to it and finish setting it up.
-Follow the instructions on screen to connect to your Glowforge unit’s Wi-Fi.
-You will not be able to access the internet again until you either finish, or stop and reconnect to your usual Wi-Fi network.
+Follow the onscreen instructions to connect to your Glowforge printer's Wi-Fi.
+(You won't be able to access the internet again until you either finish, or stop and reconnect to your usual Wi-Fi network.)

-Your Glowforge is now connected to the internet and ready to print!
+Congratulations!
+Your Glowforge is now connected to the internet and ready to print.